swathi-213/Smart-Crypto-Identifier-with-Chatbot-Support/README.md

 - The chatbot uses a local model and does not require cloud API keys.
 - The analyzer uses machine learning ensembles to improve algorithm detection accuracy.

-## Contact

-For help, open an issue or contact the developer directly.